 They heard the "sound" and "came together".
 The second group of Believers to receive the Holy Spirit would be from among them.

 Then Peter ...

 "... standing up with the eleven, raised his voice and said to them, 'Men of Judea and all who dwell in Jerusalem, let this be known to you, and heed my words.

 ... this is what was spoken by the prophet Joel'," Acts 2'14-16.

-With these words he began turning the first of the keys Jesus had given him.
-He preached the Good News of Christ and the Kingdom of God and opened the way for Jews, saying:
+And with these words he began to He preach the Good News of Christ and the Kingdom of God, opening the way for Jews.